JovianHQ/jobot/README.md

 [![](https://i.imgur.com/1sPbh8y.png)](https://jobot.dev)

-This repository contains the source code for [Jobot](https://jobot.dev), a general purpose programmable & extensible AI being developed by [Jovian](https://jovian.com), using state of the art machine learning models and APIs.

-Follow the development of Jobot with our free online course: https://howotobuildanai.com
+This repository contains the source code for [Jobot](https://jobot.dev), a general purpose, programmable & extensible AI being developed by [Jovian](https://jovian.com), using state of the art machine learning models and APIs.
+Follow the development of Jobot here: https://howotobuildanai.com

 ## Abilities